-When I launched Insurance by Jack in 2014, I struggled to win sales.
+When I launched my MVP, Insurance by Jack, in 2014 I struggled to win sales.

 One week passed… nothing.
 Week two… zilch.